qibebt-bioinfo/meta-storms/README.md

 ## Example dataset

 Here we provide a demo dataset with 20 human oral microbiome samples in two different healthy statuses from *Huang, et al., 2014**.
-The pre-computing result (in the [**OTU table**] (#otu-table)format and derived from Parallel-META 3 and the meta-data are in the "[**example**](#example-dataset)” folder in the installation package.
+The pre-computing result (in the [**OTU table**](#otu-table)format and derived from Parallel-META 3 and the meta-data are in the "[**example**](#example-dataset)” folder in the installation package.
 We use this dataset to demonstrate all the following example commands.

 Please change your work directory to the "**example**” folder by